CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

     >**Note:** It may take 2-3 minutes to build the container.

 1. Enter the following command at the Terminal window prompt and then press **Enter**.
-This command connects the Terminal window with your Azure subscription so that you deploy Azure resources to the correct subscription.
+This command connects the Terminal window with your Azure subscription so that you can deploy Azure resources to the correct subscription.

    ```
    az login